Nebraska Bounty Hunter Guide: Requirements and Steps

 Scottsbluff, NE 69361

-Having a professional network in place will be important, as most jobs for bounty hunters are found via word-of-mouth.
-Ask your mentor to introduce you to some other experienced bounty hunters and bail agents so that you can let people know that you are in the market for work.
+Having a professional network in place will be important.
+Ask your mentor to introduce you to some other experienced surety agents so that you can let people know that you are in the market for professional connections.
 You could also join a professional association to meet industry professionals and find an apprenticeship program.
+The Professional Bail Agents of the US (PBUS) does not list any member bail agents in Nebraska, but you may be able to network with agents in neighboring states.

 Featured Bail Agents in Nebraska

 Listed below are a number of well-known or highly rated bail bond agencies in Nebraska.
-This list should help you identify bail bondsmen who are searching for a bounty hunter to employ.
+This list can help you identify bail bondsmen who may be willing to help you learn the ropes.

 AAA Advantage Bail Bonds